-Simone Biles' New Record Made Her The Most Decorated Gymnast In History
+Simone Biles Is Now The Most Decorated Gymnast In History With 25 Medal Wins

 Four-time Olympic gold medalist Simone Biles is now the most decorated gymnast in history.
 At the 2019 World Artistic Gymnastics Championships in Stuttgart, Germany on Sunday, Oct.
 13, Biles broke a world championship record by winning her 24th and 25th world medals with her performances on the floor and balance beam.
 Biles’ wins shatter the last long-held record of 23 world medal wins obtained by Belarusian male gymnast Vitaly Scherbo in the 1990s, as per The Washington Post.